agileben/agileben-jira-forecaster/README.md

 Most of the code was written by ChatGPT over a weekend.

+## Now available on the Chrome Web Store

+Released to the Chrome Web Store: [get it here](https://chrome.google.com/webstore/detail/agileben-jira-filter-fore/ibnaoiepdopjpbpmelhlhdbopicfjgfo)

+- Upgraded to using a background worker: no longer blocks the page while running
+- Added code viewer and "re-run" button to allow experimenting with analysis code
+- Upgraded to latest Chrome Plugin V3 Manifest

 ## Alpha Testing - Installation Instructions

 - Download latest code: https://github.com/agileben/agileben-jira-forecaster/archive/refs/heads/main.zip